 "Ahoy, land-ho captain," Ryan said with little enthusiasm as he put on his derby.
 Still, he reached into his jacket and pulled out a notepad and pencil.
 He began to sketch the island on the horizon.

 Zerje smiled from ear to ear, even more so then usual, "Good eye Coral.
 Ahh, there we go!
 Barrel Island!
 Finally, we can get some rum!
 And not just any rum, I'm talking about the rum...
 Brew!
 Best drink in all the North Blue!"
 His eyes darted up and to the left, his face scrunched in serious contemplation, "Scratch that.
 On second thought, it's the best drink in all the Four Blues!
 Hands down and bottoms up."

-Upon quickly completing his drawing, Ryan put his pad back.
-He then rested an elbow in his hand whiles he rubed his chin through his scarf, "Should be easy to 'acquire' a ship too.
+Upon quickly completing his drawing, Ryan slid his pad back under his coat.
+He then rested an elbow in his hand whiles he rubbed his chin through his scarf, "Should be easy to 'acquire' a ship too.
 Tons of pirates hang around the island just for the bars even with the Cork in the center of the island.
 Especially around the Brewery, home of the Brew."